Adam and the Ants: Re-releases

 In 1990, a ten-track selection of the early radio sessions was released as Peel Sessions.
-All three sessions releases appeared in integral format on the album The Complete Radio 1 Sessions (2001) with a later session by Ant.
+All three sessions appeared in full on the 2001 album The Complete Radio 1 Sessions with a 1995 acoustic session by Ant, Pirroni and Boz Boorer.

 Antbox, a retrospective box-set spanning Ant's career from the late 1970s to the 1990s was released in 2000.
-The box=set included 66 tracks on three CDs, and quickly sold the initial 10,000 units.
+The box set included 66 tracks on three CDs and quickly sold the initial 10,000 units.
 In 2003, Antbox was re-released in a different form with the same tracks and was commercially successful.

-In 2004, the albums Dirk Wears White Sox, Kings of the Wild Frontier, and Prince Charming were digitally remastered and re-releases with previously unreleased demo songs as bonus material.
-These were overseen by Marco Pirroni, and Kings of the Wild Frontier and Prince Charming were remastered by Chris Hughes.
+In 2004, the albums Dirk Wears White Sox, Kings of the Wild Frontier, and Prince Charming were digitally remastered and re-released with previously unreleased demo songs as bonus material.
+These were overseen by Pirroni, and Kings of the Wild Frontier and Prince Charming were remastered by Hughes.

-In 2014, Ant, Barbe, and Gorman, the surviving three-quarters of the December 1979 - January 1980 lineup, reunited to perform with selected members of Ant's current band; they performed Dirk Wears White Sox' in its entirety and in sequence at Hammersmith Apollo, to promote the album's reissue on Ant's Blueblack Hussar label.
+In 2014, Ant, Barbe, and Gorman, the surviving three-quarters of the December 1979 - January 1980 lineup, reunited to perform with selected members of Ant's current band; they performed Dirk Wears White Sox in its entirety and in sequence at Hammersmith Apollo, to promote the album's reissue on Ant's Blueblack Hussar label.

 Ant and his regular band subsequently performed the album for four nights at Islington Assembly Hall in November 2014 and on a full UK tour in Spring 2015.
 The Dirk-performance section, and other portions of the Hammersmith concert, were released on DVD in 2015 as Dirk Live At The Apollo.
-In 2016, this exercise was repeated with the Kings of the Wild Frontier album, which was performed on tour in the UK and US to promote a deluxe-gold vinyl reissue by Sony Records, which charted in the UK Albums Chart at number 69.
+In 2016, this exercise was repeated with the Kings of the Wild Frontier album, which was performed on tour in the UK and the US to promote a deluxe-gold vinyl reissue by Sony Records, which charted in the UK Albums Chart at number 69.